deltachat/deltachat-pages/en/help.md

 Yes.
 Delta Chat 1.36 comes with a new, experimental function for using the same account on different devices:

-- On the old device, go to **Settings → Add Second Device**, unlock the screen if needed and wait a moment until a QR code is shown
+- On the first device, go to **Settings → Add Second Device**, unlock the screen if needed and wait a moment until a QR code is shown

-- On the new device, install Delta Chat (<https://get.delta.chat>)
+- On the second device, [install Delta Chat](https://get.delta.chat)

-- Start Delta Chat on the new device, select **Add as Second Device** and scan the QR code from the old device
+- On the second device, start Delta Chat, select **Add as Second Device**, and scan the QR code from the old device

 - Transfer should start after a few seconds and during transfer both devices will show the **progress**.
   Wait until it is finished on both devices.